23ewrdtf/Captive-Portal-wpa/README.md

 sudo -i
 ```

+Before running below command **REPLACE** `ExternalWiFiSSID` and `ExternalWiFiPassword` with the wifi you want RPI to connect to.

 ```
 curl -H 'Cache-Control: no-cache' -sSL https://raw.githubusercontent.com/tretos53/Captive-Portal-wpa/master/captiveportal-wpa.sh | bash $0 ExternalWiFiSSID ExternalWiFiPassword
 ```

 By default this will run in Captive Portal Mode.
-To change the mode, SSH to the pi and run bash wlan.sh or bash ap.sh respectively.
+To change the mode, SSH to the pi and run `bash wlan.sh` or `bash ap.sh` respectively.

 ## To Do